ietf-wg-acme/acme/draft-ietf-acme-acme.md

 "token" value provided in the challenge and the client's account key.
 The client then computes the SHA-256 digest [FIPS180-4] of the key authorization.

-The record provisioned to the DNS is the base64url encoding of this digest.
+The record provisioned to the DNS contains the base64url encoding of this digest.
 The client constructs the validation domain name by prepending the label "_acme-challenge" to the domain name being validated, then provisions a TXT record with the digest value under that name.
 For example, if the domain name